 Toddlers are, by nature, a finicky bunch.
-Parents can never be sure what to expect when a toddler's moods and whims can change on a dime.
+Their moods and whims can change on a dime.

 Even something as basic as going to the bathroom can get tricky.
 While some toddlers go to the bathroom every day like clockwork, other kids can go two, three, or even more days without having any bowel movements.